SanjuRoy299/awesome-data-analyst-roadmap/README.md

 # awesome-data-analyst-roadmap

 If you’re thinking about starting your journey to become a **Data Analyst**, you’re in the right place!
-Let me break down the key skills and tools you need to learn, along with **FREE COURSES** to help you get started. 👇
+Let me break down the key skills and tools you need to learn, along with **FREE COURSES** and a **FREE VIRTUAL INTERNSHIP** to help you get started. 👇

 ## 1. Excel
 Excel is the backbone of data analysis.
 It helps you organize, clean, and analyze data using formulas, pivot tables, and charts.
 You’ll learn to perform data cleaning, visualization, and even automation using VBA.